top of page

 Israelite gate and high place.jpeg

-Why were Jews operating a pagan cultic center at Tel Dan?
+Why was there an Israelite pagan cultic center at Tel Dan?

 The division of the Israelite kingdom had been prophesied to King Solomon as a consequence of his dissolute lifestyle (I Kings 11:11), and it materialized during the reign of his son Rehoboam.
 Listening to his young advisors, Rehoboam refused to lighten the taxation burden imposed by his father when the northern tribes requested that he do so.
 He replied to them: “My father made your yoke heavy, but I will add to your yoke; my father flogged you with whips, but I will flog you with scorpions (1 Kings 12:14).
-This reply did not go down well with any of the tribes, except for the tribes of Judah and Benjamin, and the ten tribes seceded from the southern kingdom of Judah to form the Northern Kingdom of Israel.
+This reply was not acceptable to any of the tribes except Judah and Benjamin, and ten tribes seceded from the southern kingdom of Judah to form the Northern Kingdom of Israel.

 Jeroboam's plan was not necessarily a refutation of monotheism.
 He was representing the One God in a physical way, just as pagan statues were a representation of the forces of nature.
 Nevertheless, doing this is specifically prohibited in the Ten Commandments – “You shall not make for yourself a graven image nor any manner of likeness of anything which is in the heavens above or on the earth below or in the water beneath the earth.
 You shall not prostrate yourself to them nor worship them.”
 (Exodus 20:4-5).
-Jeroboam should have been aware that the Israelites had tried this once before at Mount Sinai, with the episode of the golden calf, and had been severely punished for it.
+The Israelites had tried this once before at Mount Sinai with the episode of the golden calf and had been severely punished for it.

-Some of the ruins you see are from Jeroboam's original temple and there is also evidence of later periods.
+The ruins you see are from Jeroboam's original temple and later periods.
 The aluminum frame marks the outline of the altar.
 Note the bama (high place) and staircase.
 The high place may have been built by King Ahab of the Northern Kingdom in the 9th century BCE.
 The stairs were used to go up to the high place and may have been built by Jeroboam II, also from the Northern Israelite kingdom, in the 8th century BCE.
-Cultic practices continued here until the destruction of the tel by the Assyrians in 432 BCE.
+Cultic practices continued here until the tel was destroyed by the Assyrians in 432 BCE.
 The walls surrounding the temple were built by the Greeks many years later.
 Of interest is the finding of a stone in the sanctuary inscribed in Greek and Aramaic with the vow: “to the God who is in Dan.”
-The original is in Jerusalem’s Skirball Museum.
+The original is in the Skirball Museum of Biblical Archeology in Jerusalem.

 Abraham Gate.jpeg